Badsworth/pfml_scripts/docs/portal/error-handling.md

 The `ErrorsSummary` component is rendered by our app container (`_app.js`) above the page component.

-When the `appErrorsLogic` module has errors present, the `ErrorsSummary` component renders each error's `message`.
+When the `errorsLogic` module has errors present, the `ErrorsSummary` component renders each error's `message`.

 ## Inline errors

-Each page has access to `appErrorsLogic` via the `appLogic` prop.
-The errors can be read from `appLogic.appErrors`.
+Each page has access to `errorsLogic` via the `appLogic` prop.
+The errors can be read from `appLogic.errors`.

 If the errors are associated with a specific field on the page, you can render them inline by setting the field component's `errorMsg` prop.
 The easiest way to do this is by using the `useFunctionalInputProps` to set the common props for your fields, one of which is `errorMsg`.